rberenguel/blinker/README.md

 ## Usage

-After loading the code in your Pico, just power it in and it will start beating.
+After loading the code in your Pico, just power it on and it will start beating.
 The beating shape is something close to a tapered oval in the middle of the LED matrix.
 The initial settings are:

 - High BPM: 150
 - Low BPM: 54